 Painting and Illustrating—What the Dutch Are Known For?

 Painting and illustrating are skills the Dutch are well known for.
-After all, paintings by Dutch artists hang in museums all over the world!
+After all, Dutch artists' paintings hang in museums worldwide!
 Some of the best-known Dutch painters are Vincent van Gogh, Rembrandt van Rijn, Jan Steen, Johannes Vermeer, Pieter Mondriaan and Karel Appel.

-Illustrators like Marjolein Bastin, creator of the character “Vera the Mouse” and Dick Bruna, creator of the “Miffy” character, are also well known worldwide, but there’s one Dutch illustrator who never got the recognition worldwide I think he deserved... his name is Anton Pieck.
-His work is very popular with the general public, but is often seen by art critics as the epitome of kitsch.
-I disagree, but judge for yourself..
+Illustrators like Marjolein Bastin, creator of the character “Vera the Mouse," Dick Bruna, creator of the “Miffy” character, are also well known worldwide, but there’s one Dutch illustrator who never got the recognition worldwide I think he deserved . . . his name is Anton Pieck.
+His work is very popular with the general public but is often seen by art critics as the epitome of kitsch.
+I disagree but judge for yourself.

 Who Is Anton Pieck?

 Anton Pieck is best known in the Netherlands for his romantic illustrations and as the creative force behind one of Europe’s leading theme parks: the Dutch fairy theme park De Efteling, a kind of Disneyland.
 However, he was, in fact, a very versatile artist, judging from his drawings, illustrations, oil paintings and graphic work.

 His work resembles contemporary artist Swedish-American Gustav Tenggren, but Pieck’s work is far more detailed and portraits the very typical, charming Dutch way of life.
 His quaint 19th-century scenes have appeared on millions of Christmas cards worldwide.
 A favorite theme was daily life, although often in an idealized version of the 18th and 19th centuries in which the rags of the poor are more picturesque than pathetic.